enen92/screensaver.atv4/README.md

 ## Supported versions

-Aerial is available for Kodi Matrix and above
+Aerial is available for Kodi Matrix and above.
+It can be installed via the Kodi official repository.

 # Screenshots